Mark Your Calendars: Our Annual 40% Off Sale is Sunday, November 2nd!

 We also had a little musical accompaniment during dinner from Harry Belafonte, one of the most iconic singers of Caribbean folk songs in the world.
 About a month ago, I heard the song Cocoanut Woman for the first time…

 and instantly loved it.
 Further discovery led to his Calypso album, a bestseller full of Caribbean folk songs that was released in 1956.
 In its first year, this album sold a million copies landing Harry on top music charts and making him an international superstar.
-If you are unfamiliar with his work, the link below is the full album of his 1976 record The King of Calypso, which packs all of his most famous hits in one album including the Jamician folk song Day-O about dock workers loading banana boats and the island love song, Jamaica Farewell.
+If you are unfamiliar with his work, you’ll find a big collection of his songs on here including the Jamician folk song Day-O about dock workers loading banana boats and the island love song, Jamaica Farewell.

 Between the three – painting, music, and food – this dinner felt like a mini island vacation all in itself.
 If you find that your summer has come and gone and left you without the chance to relax as much as you wished, try spending the evening with Carmen and Harry and Emmanuel (the painter) and see if your spirit can’t be soothed by a little slice of creative paradise.
 A glass of rum helps spread the cheer too.